6 Lesser-Known Financial Mistakes That Can Keep You Broke Forever

 Investing More Than You Can Afford to Lose

-Thankfully, you already know not investing at all is bad, investing more than you can afford to lose is just as bad!
-We all know that investing is a risk assessment (maybe not all of us), and every investor is compensated for the amount of risk involved in certain investments they take.
+Now that you know not investing at all is bad, you should also know that investing more than you can afford to lose is just as bad!
+We all know that investing is a risk assessment (maybe not all of us know), and every investor is compensated for the amount of risk involved in certain investments they take.
 But the truth is you should never invest in any more than you can afford to lose.
 If you’re investing in a municipal bond that has little chance of defaulting then you should be expecting a little compensation for that.
 If you’ll be taking chances new start-up that has little chance of succeeding, you need to be certain on the expected level of compensation to be able to do that as well.
 So you are compensated for the risk you take.

 But sometimes you have to be careful especially how the environment is saturated.
-Cryptos, stocks, etc. Do yourself a favor to understand how much you can afford to lose or invest so you’re not tested on too much risk that will probably scar you with losing too much and turning you off completely from investing and building wealth for the future.
+Cryptos, stocks, etc. Do yourself a favor, and don’t be in a rush to understand how much you can afford to lose or invest so you’re not tested on too much risk that will probably scar you from losing too much and losing interest completely from investing and building wealth for the future.

 04